paypal/nemo-view/README.md

 nemo._config.set('data:locale', 'DE');
 ```

-You can also refer to the unit tests for the locale feature (found in `test/locale.js`) in this module.
+For a working example, refer to the unit tests for the locale feature (found in `test/locale.js`) in this module.